Skip to main content

 • do not have children or other dependents

-These private renters will only get the shared accommodation rate, unless they qualify for an exemption.
+They will only get a 'shared accommodation rate' unless they qualify for an exemption.

-The LHA rate depends on how many bedrooms your tenant needs, not the number of rooms in the rental property.
+The LHA rate depends on the number of bedrooms your tenant needs, not the number of rooms in the rental property.

 Your tenant gets one bedroom for: